-As described in "PGDBG Debug Modes," on page 60, PGDBG can operate in four debug modes.
+As described in "PGDBG Debug Modes," on page 64, PGDBG can operate in four debug modes.
 The mode determines a short form for uniquely naming threads and processes.

-The debug mode is set automatically or by the pgienv command.
+The debug mode is set automatically or can be set manually using the pgienv command.